alyxshang/sharkey.rs/README.markdown

     -n "9zr5dbrdym7x0074"
 ```

-- To react to a note, you can run either of these three commands:
+- To react to a note, you can run either of these three commands (The `like` reaction is being sent on the note with the ID `9zpo9el4sh0901es`.):

 ```bash
 sharkey --liken \